deezombiedude612/ooad-labs/docs/src/lab04.md

 ## Hands-On Tasks

-### Task 1: Constructing a Data Flow Diagram from a Conext Diagram
+### Task 1: Constructing a Data Flow Diagram from a Context Diagram

 Produce a Level-0 Data Flow Diagram based on the given context diagram below.